We defined “Wellness” for you last month. Continuing with this theme, what is the definition of “Health?”

-I have asked hundreds of people this question only to empirically conclude that most of us have no idea how to define “Health!”
+I have asked hundreds of people this question and have empirically concluded that most of us have no idea how to define “Health!”

-I’ll begin with the worst answer.
-I asked what her definition of health was, to which she responded, “Doctor, I have health insurance; therefore, I am healthy.”
+Beginning with the worst answer I’ve received, I asked what her definition of health was, to which she responded, “Doctor, I have health insurance; therefore, I am healthy.”

-Most people answered, “To feel good.” i.e. to have no pain.
+Most people simply answered, “To feel good.” i.e. to have no pain.

 These were adults!
 It’s ironic that most kids answer this better than ‘educated’ adults.
 For you who answered like those above, I ask, “If you don’t have pain, does that mean you’re healthy?”
+Said another way, “Does the absence of symptoms represent the presence of health?”
 A few scored partial points, and even fewer aced this simple quiz; nevertheless, our society and our entire education structure is literally sick.
 Most need to re-define their health paradigm.
 Only then will there be an awakening!

-Please don’t take your health for granted.
-It is unfortunate that it is so difficult for any individual to fully appreciate his/her health until it’s gone, and when this happens, the first symptoms may be the last, i.e. heart attack, stroke, kidney failure…
+It is unfortunate that it is so difficult for any individual to fully appreciate his/her health until it’s gone.
+When this happens, the first symptoms may be the last, i.e. heart attack, stroke, kidney failure…

 Here are three very important reminders of fundamental health advice that I wish someone had taught me earlier in life: